AngleProtocol/angle-docs/guides/app-guides/agEUR/on-ramp-off-ramp.md

 - Send money back directly to your bank account through one of our off-ramp partners listed above.
 - Spend it through [Mover](https://faq.viamover.com/what-does-mover-do) or [Fizen](https://fizen.io/) crypto debit cards
+- Swap your agEUR to a token which can be cheaply off-ramped (like EURe) as described [in this guide](../../use-cases/ageur-power-usecase.md#withdrawing-ageur-to-a-bank-account)